There are countless tools and resources on the internet that can help you make the difference and stand out in your blogging business.

 30. HARO – HARO (Help A Reporter Out) is a platform where reporters look for tips from industry experts.
 If you’re a professional in one of the fields, you can register with HARO to help writers with their content and get cited for your contributions.
-Great way of getting mentioned in high-end publications like Forbes, HBR and Inc. Also, you can do both.
-Provide tips and send queries.
+HARO is a great way of getting mentioned in high-end publications like Forbes, HBR and Inc. Also, you can do both: provide tips and send queries.

 Tools for running contests & giveaways on your blog

 Contests and giveaways can be extremely powerful if carried out properly.
 With a little prize, powerful marketing and precise targeting, a simple contest can generate a massive buzz around your blog, leading to traffic spikes, likes and comments.
 Following tools provide the right set of features to create memorable, creative and exciting giveaways.